shababo/ether/README.md

 # Ether

+## What is Ether?

+### User perspective
+Ether provides an ultra-lightweight interface for scientists and engineers to orchestrate hardware and software resources for complex data acquisition and analysis goals.
+It's designed to be useful at every phase of a project; but in particular, the early phases, when resources and designs can change rapidly and are often discovered through a process of exploration and trial-and-error rather than immutable, a priori decisions.

+### Developer perspective
-Ether dynamically facilitates local and remote function calling between Python instances and processes while remaining nearly invisible.
-The primary focus is to help scientists and engineers integrate existing code into flexible data acquisition and analysis systems with minimal overhead.
+Ether dynamically facilitates direct, local, and remote function calling between Python instances and processes as well as data management and logging.
+It is designed to minimize user overhead and coding skill requirements by relying on an interface based on decorators, yaml configurations, and a small number of direct calls to Ether functions.

 ## Motivation